sksamuel/scrimage/README.md

 Scrimage has a consistent, idiomatic scala, and mostly immutable API for accessing images.
-I say mostly immutable because for some operations creating a copy of the underlying image would prove expensive (think a blur filter on a 3000 x 3000 image where you do not care about keeping the original in memory).
-For these kinds of operations Scrimage supports a copy operation that can be used to mimic immutability by first creating a copy and then performing the operation on that.
+I say mostly immutable because for some operations creating a copy of the underlying image would prove expensive (think a filter on a 8000 x 6000 image where you do not care about keeping the original in memory).
+For these kinds of operations Scrimage supports a MutableImage instance for which operations that are able to be performed in place act on the original data.

 [![Build Status](https://travis-ci.org/sksamuel/scrimage.png)](https://travis-ci.org/sksamuel/scrimage)